-You may think that leukemia, which is cancer of the blood cancer, develops randomly.
+You may think that leukemia, which is cancer of the blood, develops randomly.
 But certain circumstances can increase your risk.
 And recent research identifies a new class of genetic mutations that may drive risk later in life.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy